1. JOURNAL PUBLISHING SCHEDULE

 Submission Process

 Manuscripts should be submitted online at Paper Submission System.
 The submitting author, who is generally the corresponding author, is responsible for the manuscript during the submission and peer-review process.
 The submitting author must ensure that all eligible co-authors have been included in the author list and that they have all read and approved the submitted version of the manuscript.
-To submit your manuscript, register and log in to the submission portal.
+To submit your manuscript, register and login to the submission portal.
 Once you have registered, click here to go to the submission form.
 Authors are encouraged to use Microsoft Word (font Times new Roman, size 12) to prepare their manuscript.

 Submission declaration and verification